Segregation of Duties in SAP

 - Detective –That is, carried out after the event

 Preventive checks are more difficult to carry out than detective controls which generally account for most of the compensatory controls adopted.
-In very complex contexts, naming compensatory controls can also be very important.
+In very complex contexts, naming compensatory controls can also be especially important.
 Often, corporate software already exists as a compensatory control repository.

 If the analysis and remediation phases has not been carried out properly, the definition of compensatory controls may be too great an obstacle to overcome.
 It is important to stress that the definition of mitigations represents a cost in terms of monitoring and maintenance: they often have to be created from scratch and also concern customized processes.
 The latter are normally more complicated to manage.